General terms and conditions

 19.2.
 Labconsort may terminate the Contract with immediate effect, without prior notice of default, if the other party:

-- is declared bankrupt or files for bankruptcy;
+(a) is declared bankrupt or files for bankruptcy;

-- applies for or is granted (provisional or definitive) judicial reorganisation or similar;
+(b) applies for or is granted (provisional or definitive) judicial reorganisation or similar;

-- ceases its activities or liquidates its business; or
+(c) ceases its activities or liquidates its business; or

-- is subject to attachment of a substantial part of its assets.
+(d) is subject to attachment of a substantial part of its assets.

+19.3.
+Cancellation at the Customer’s request.
 If the Customer requests cancellation of a Contract already concluded but not yet fully executed:

-- cancellation can only take place with Labconsort’s prior written consent;
+(a) cancellation can only take place with Labconsort’s prior written consent;

-- the parties shall agree on cancellation conditions, including cancellation fees, taking into account, among other things:
+(b) the parties shall agree on cancellation conditions, including cancellation fees, taking into account, among other things: the value of the Contract; the stage of execution; costs already incurred and obligations undertaken by Labconsort; lost profit and work required due to cancellation.

 As long as no written agreement has been reached on the cancellation conditions and these conditions have not been fully met in Labconsort’s opinion, the Contract remains in force and the parties remain bound by their obligations.